davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

 able to send her kids to college, how C's down-payment is gone and his kids are sleeping 3 to a room, how D lost her retirement and will have to continue working indefinitely.
 Etc. The stories would be poignant.
 They'd trend, maybe even go viral.
-The point is: they'd resonate with most people, especially those who had themselves put significant amounts of money into Bitcoin.
+The point is: they'd resonate with most people in the cryptocurrency community, especially those who had themselves put significant amounts of money into Bitcoin.

 So, now, imagine you are one of those people.
 You didn't really know what you